-The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government and administered by the El Dorado County Public Housing Authority for the jurisdiction of El Dorado County, including the Cities of Placerville and South Lake Tahoe.
+The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government and administered by the [Insert PHA name] for the jurisdiction of [Insert jurisdiction name: City of \\\\\ / County of \\\\\ / Other].

 The officials of a PHA are known as commissioners or, collectively, as the board of commissioners.
 Commissioners are appointed in accordance with state housing law and generally serve in the same capacity as the directors of a corporation, establishing policies under which the PHA conducts business, ensuring that policies are followed by PHA staff and ensuring that the PHA is successful in its mission.
 The board is responsible for preserving and expanding the agency's resources and assuring the agency's continued viability.